n6ls0n/article-responses/response-7.md

 maintained.

 Thanks for reading and as always, all comments, critiques and questions are highly appreciated.
-Here a link to the [previous article response](https://github.com/n6ls0n/article-responses/blob/master/response-6.md).
+Here's a link to the [previous article response](https://github.com/n6ls0n/article-responses/blob/master/response-6.md).